-Digital Empathy is an important ingredient to manage both the customer experience and the employee experience constantly and consistently.
+Digital Empathy is an important ingredient in managing both the customer experience and the employee experience constantly and consistently.
 Acknowledging, understanding and managing emotions at scale and for each and every individual builds the foundation for successful strategies that can be managed holistically, continuously improving the employee experience, improving customer lifetime value and achieving sustainable success.

 Björn Kälin is co-founder and chief customer officer of Anthrolytics.
 He implements Digital Empathy projects and advises leadership teams on how to connect customer experience and employee experience.
 He is passionate about bringing people together to create amazing things with Digital Empathy.
 In his career he has led teams at Fortune 500...